xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 document "file" instead of a snippet.
 If you do so we will try to extract snippets from the given file.

+File upload implies the [`split`](#automatic-document-splitting) option which means it might always produce documents which have multiple snippets.
+The [documents with multiple snippets chapter](#documents-with-multiple-snippets) contains more information about what this means.

-Currently this option can only be used together with the `split` option and follwing file formats are supported: `application/pdf`, `text/plain`, `text/html`.
+Follwing file formats are supported: `application/pdf`, `text/plain`, `text/html`.

 The "file" needs to be provided as base64 encoded string.
 Reusing the example from the getting started section and provding the snippet as `text/plain` file leads to following example: